LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ## Task 2 Terrain Analysis ##

-You will use the GDAL Analysis tool in the Processing menu to create the three elevation related datasets.
+You will use the GDAL Analysis tool in the Processing menu to create the four elevation related datasets.

 ###Processing Toolbox
 You are going to use the Processing Toolbox in an advanced mode.